hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include requirements.html content="Make sure to understand [gridded raster data](geospatial-data.html#raster) before reading this section.
 Recall that we will mostly deal with the `.tif` (*GeoTIFF*) format for grid data and hat many other raster data types exist." %}
 {% include tip.html content="While `gdal`'s `ogr` module is useful for shapefile handling, raster data are best handled by `gdal` itself." %}
 {% include tip.html content="Download sample raster datasets from [*River Architect*](https://github.com/RiverArchitect/SampleData/archive/master.zip).
 This page uses *GeoTIFF* raster data located in [`RiverArchitect/SampleData/01_Conditions/2100_sample/`](https://github.com/RiverArchitect/SampleData/tree/master/01_Conditions/2100_sample)." %}
-{% include tip.html content="The core functions illustrated in this e-book are implemented in the [`geo_utils`](https://geo-utils.readthedocs.io/) package." %}
+{% include tip.html content="The core functions illustrated in this e-book are implemented in the [`geo_utils`](https://github.com/hydro-informatics/geo-utils) package." %}

 ## Load raster

 ### Open existing raster data {#open}

 Raster data can be opened as a `gdal.Open("FILENAME")` object.
 The following code block provides a function to open any raster specified with the `file_name` input argument.
 One of the most important elements when dealing with raster data is the `RasterBand`, which takes on a similar data carrier role as `GetLayer` in shapefile handling.
-To create this important object, the `open_raster` function:
+To handle rasters, the following code block features the `open_raster` function that:

 1. Enables error and warning feedback with `gdal.UseExceptions()` (this step is absolutely vital when using raster data).
 1. Opens the provided raster `file_name` embraced by `try` - `except` statements to inform if and why an error occurred while opening the raster.